smithlauren785/DS4002-Project1/README.md

 ## DATA

 ### About the Dataset
 The original dataset was downloaded from [Kaggle](https://www.kaggle.com/datasets/codebreaker619/donald-trump-tweets-dataset).
 Published in 2021, the csv file provides daily tweet data from Donald Trump’s twitter account from May 2009 (when it was created) until January 8 2021 (when his account was blocked).
-The dataset provided the text, number of favorites and retweets, whether it was deleted, and the date shown in tweets_original.csv.
-In total we added 8 features, with 7 to identify whether specific words and phrases from our hypothesis were present, and one to identify the election period in which the tweet was posted shown in tweets_new.csv.
+The dataset provided the text, number of favorites and retweets, whether it was deleted, retweeted or flagged, the device the tweet was sent from, and the date shown in tweets.csv.
+In total we added 8 features, with 7 to identify whether specific words and phrases from our hypothesis were present, and one to identify the election period in which the tweet was posted shown in tweets_clean.csv.

 ### Data Dictionary